AzWhaleLab/OCEAN/README.md

 The routines include code to:

-- Fit Generalized Linear Models and test model performance
+- Fit Generalized Additive Models and test model performance
 - Obtain and prepare [predictive] covariates from an external data server using an API
 - Create predictive maps in raster format on a regular basis [daily]
 - Use a threshold to produce polygons from the raster maps and clean polygons delete a certain size